Walmer Lifeboat Station

 Walmer Lifeboat Station is located on The Strand, the promenade at Walmer, a town approximately 7 mi north-east of Dover, in the county of Kent.

-Following an appeal, a station was established here by the Royal National Lifeboat Institution (RNLI) in 1856.
+Following an appeal, a lifeboat station was established here by the Royal National Lifeboat Institution (RNLI) in 1856.

 The station currently operates two Inshore lifeboats, the Hounslow Branch (B-950), placed on station in 2025, and the smaller Duggie Rodbard II (D-794), on station since 2016.